 The Culture of Life Studies Program provides Catholic, pro-life home and classroom materials, resources, and trainings to educators, schools, and dioceses equipping them to help younger generations bring an end to abortion and other threats against human beings, preserve the sanctity of marriage, and restore the kingdom of heaven on earth.

-Our vision is to create a world in which God’s word is resolutely proclaimed and willingly embraced; the institutions of sacramental marriage and family are protected and fostered; and all human life is treated with respect, dignity, and love from the moment of creation until death.
+Our vision is to create a world in which the institutions of sacramental marriage and family are protected and fostered; and all human beings are treated with respect, dignity, and love from the moment of creation until death.

 The Culture of Life Studies Program was founded in 2014 when a small group of homeschool moms and educators became frustrated by the fact that there was no comprehensive pre-k-12 educational program teaching culture-of-life values.
 Watching their children grow up in a world that was increasingly disrespectful and even disdainful of life, marriage, and family, they knew they couldn’t wait for someone else to do the work, so they decided to create a program themselves.
 Judie Brown, president of American Life League, helped establish the CLSP, as it had always been a goal of hers to change the culture through education.